Introduction

 Projection neurons to Kenyon cells connectivity

 Real projection neurons’ activity acquired via calcium imaging analysis provided the input to a simple model of the mushroom body neural circuits.
-For each experimentally measured honey bee, approx. 26 projection neurons (this number depends on the number of detected glomeruli in the relative calcium imaging experiment) converge onto 1000 modelled KCs.
-Connections between PNs and KCs were modelled as pseudo-random, with each KC receiving connections from approx. 8 PNs (30% of the input PN population), as observed in bees (Szyszka et al., 2005) and flies (Ashok Litwin-Kumar et al., 2017; Caron et al., 2013).
+For each experimentally measured honey bee, approx. 26 glomeruli were detected.
+Considering that each glomerulus hosts multiple PNs, for each glomerular signal, we modelled 3 PNs, each with its own independent connections with a subset of the 1000 modelled KCs.
+Connections between PNs and KCs were modelled as pseudo-random, with each KC receiving connections 30% of the input PN population, as observed in bees (Szyszka et al., 2005) and flies (Ashok Litwin-Kumar et al., 2017; Caron et al., 2013).
 PN-to-KC connections were assumed to be binary: either 0 (not connected), or 1 (connected), and the connectivity scheme is stable in a given MB model and not subject to plastic changes.
 This was implemented as a logic connectivity matrix (W_PN_to_KC) of size number_of_PNs × number_of_KCs.
 Experimental PNs activity (PNactivity) was resampled at 20 Hz for modelling analysis (50 ms temporal resolution) to match the 20-Hz oscillatory cycle detected in the MB (Cassenaer and Laurent, 2007; Laurent and Naraghi, 1994; Popov and Szyszka, 2020).
 For every time step t, the integrated input to each KCs (KCepsp) was calculated as the matrix product of the input neuron activity vector (PNactivity) and the logical connectivity matrix.
+Notably, we considered that a glomerulus is completely silent only at minimal inhibition.
+For this reason, at any time point, also glomeruli with negative ΔF/F values contribute to determining a KC integrated input.
 This integrated input of each KC is analogous to its excitatory post-synaptic potential (EPSP).

 Winner-takes-it-all inhibitory feedback element